When do you need to register a firm?

-NOTE: Pursuant to subsection 20(4) of the Act, a member or firm practicing professional accounting shall also apply for a licence in accordance with Bylaws 25.2, 25.3 or 26.1.
+NOTE: Pursuant to subsection 20(4) of the Act, a member or firm practicing professional accounting shall also apply for a licence in accordance with Bylaws 16 and 17.
 See “Licensing” section for more information.

-- Other regulated services (defined in Regulatory Bylaw 2.1(y)) which does not include the practice of professional accounting and consists of:
+- Other regulated services (defined in Regulatory Bylaw 2.1(bb)) which does not include the practice of professional accounting and consists of: